Radio Button

 - Group radio buttons vertically for easier scanning, especially when labels are lengthy.

-- Provide descriptive and concise labels for each option.
+- Use concise, descriptive labels for each option.

-- Group related radio buttons with a heading or contextual instructions to clarify the choice.
+- Group related options under a heading or instruction to provide context.

 Don't

-- Use radio buttons for yes/no questions (consider a toggle or checkbox).
+- Don't use radio buttons for yes/no questions (consider using

-- Overload the user with too many radio button options; simplify or use a dropdown if needed.
+). - Don’t overload users with too many options; simplify or use a dropdown instead.

-- Leave all radio buttons unselected if a default selection would help guide users.
+- Don’t leave all options unselected if a helpful default can guide users.

 Accessibility